adamszaruga/modules/readme.md

 1) Write a file that exports the number three.
 Write a file that exports the number five.
 Write a program that requires those files and console logs the sum of three and five
 2) Write a file that exports the string 'Hello'.
 Write another file that requires the 'Hello' file and appends ' World' to that value and exports it.
 Write a third file that requires the previous file and console logs its value.
 You should see "Hello World" logged in your console.
-3) Write a file named russianDoll.js that defines this variable and exports it:
+3) Write a file named russianDoll.js that defines this variable below and exports it.
+Write another file that requires russianDoll.js and uses a loop that iterates through the doll, console logging every "value" along the way.
 ```
 var russionDoll = {
 	value: "Big Doll",